A creeping herbaceous perennial to 30 cm tall, usually growing in colonies of many stems, sometimes connected below ground by rhizomes.

-A feature or stand-alone plant, gap fillers, useful for gardens with sandstone outcrops, insect attracting and colour diversity.
+A feature or stand-alone plant or gap filler.
+Useful for gardens with sandstone outcrops. insect attracting and colour diversity.
 It can be cut back to ground level if required.
 Give some water in dry periods.

 It is the food plant for caterpillars of a number of butterflies in the family Nymphalidae.

 Self-sows freely from large seed capsules, so new plants can be dug up or divide rhizomes or take stem cuttings.

 It has been reported by some orchid growers that it is an awful orchid weed, infesting pots and hard to eradicate.
 However, it is thought that this is a specific race of the species which has adapted to orchid nurseries.